 Angularity — The geometric tolerance used to control a surface, axis, or center plane that is designed to be at a specified angle from a given datum.

-ASME Y14.5-2009 — The current standard for dimensioning and tolerancing in North America.
-It replaces the previous 1994 edition, and features many changes, although most are minor changes in definitions or modifiers to replace previous notes.
+ASME Y14.5-2018 — The current standard for dimensioning and tolerancing in North America.
+It replaces the previous 2009 edition, and features many changes, although many are minor changes (but notable is the deletion of concentricity and symmetry).
 It is available in print book or PDF format.

 Basic dimension — A number, traditionally shown within a box, used to describe the theoretically exact size, angle, location, or profile of a feature.
 Therefore it gets no direct tolerance.
 It is also used to locate datum targets.
 On some prints, the basic dimensions are not shown, because they are contained in the “math model,” or the perfect part as defined by the CAD data.